kstenerud/concise-encoding/ce-structure.md

 ##### Recursive References

-Because cyclic graphs are potential denial-of-service attack vectors to a system unprepared to handle such data, decoders **MUST** make recursive local reference support configurable, and **MUST** default to disabled.
+Because cyclic graphs are potential denial-of-service attack vectors to a system unprepared to handle such data, decoders **MUST** provide a configuration **OPTION** to enable recursive references, and this option **MUST** default to disabled.

 When support is disabled, a recursive local reference is a [structural error](#structural-errors).

 **Examples (in [CTE](cte-specification.md))**:
 ```cte